 The provision of allotments by the Council is subject to a good deal of legislation, including some which defines the purpose of allotments quite closely.
 They are provided for the production of vegetable or fruit crops intended for consumption by the tenant and his/her family only, not for sale (although any surplus might be swapped).
 Rentals are meant to be low enough for allotments to be affordable by lower-income families.
 Without the restriction preventing sales, allotment plots would obviously be a business or an agricultural tenancy, and all sorts of business rates, taxes, commercial pressures etc would come into play.

-The rental year runs from September to September, and the rent for is currently £35 for a full plot, £17.50 for a half.
-From Sept 2014 the rent will rise to £40 for a full plot and £20 for a half plot.
+The rental year runs from September to September, and the rent is currently £50 for a full plot, £25 for a half.
 The rent is reviewed by the Parish Council at its Annual Meeting of the Parish Council, held every year in May.
 Leases held in joint names (eg husband and wife, partners) are allowed.
 At the present time, owing to pressure on places, the waiting list is restricted to residents of the parish of Effingham but this would be relaxed if the numbers reduced.

-Since 2009 there has been an annual social *gathering of allotment folk to discuss matters of common interest.
-This has been a great success and the next one is planned for May 2014.
+Since 2009 there has been an annual social *gathering of allotment folk to discuss matters of common interest, which has been a great success.

 *It has been officially established that the collective noun for ‘a gathering of allotment folk’ is ‘a tease’.